carmaa/inception/README.md

 If your the target has more then that, you need to be lucky in order to find the signatures mapped to a physical memory page frame that the tool can reach.

-As of version 0.3.4, it is able to unlock the following x86 and x64 operating
+As of this version, it is able to unlock the following x86 and x64 operating
 systems:

 |OS           |Version        |Unlock lock screen|Escalate privileges|